 Quick links to detailed country results

-The world map shows the aggregated results and overall performance for the evaluated countries
+The world map shows the aggregated results and overall performance for the countries the CCPI evaluated.

-- No country performs well enough in all index categories to achieve an overall very high rating in the CCPI.
-Therefore, once again, the top three places in the overall ranking remain empty.
+- No country was strong enough in all index categories to achieve an overall very high rating.
+Therefore, once again, the top three places remain empty.

-- Denmark is the highest ranked country in CCPI 2022, but it does not perform well enough to achieve an overall very high rating.
+- Denmark is again the top-ranked country, as in the previous year’s CCPI, but it does not perform well enough to achieve an overall very high rating.

-- With the United Kingdom (7th), India (10th), Germany (13th), and France (17th), four G20 countries are among the high-performing countries in CCPI 2022.
-Eleven countries receive a low or very low overall rating; the G20 are responsible for about 75% of the world’s greenhouse gas emissions.
+- With India (8th), the United Kingdom (11th), and Germany (16th), only three G20 countries are among the high performers in CCPI 2023.
+Twelve G20 countries receive an overall low or very low.
+The G20 has a particular responsibility in climate mitigation, as its members emit more than 75% of the world’s greenhouse gas emissions.

-- Slovenia, Czech Republic, Poland, and Hungary are among the worst-performing countries, each receiving a very low rating.
+- Hungary (53rd) and Poland (54th) are the remaining EU countries receiving a very low rating.